• Skip to main content

 The Best Man by Richard Peck

-Buy it: Amazon | Indiebound
+Find it: Amazon | Bookshop

-As Brave As You
+As Brave As You by Jason Reynolds

-Buy it: Amazon | Indiebound
+Find it: Amazon | Bookshop

-Both my kid and I loved this book about 11 year old Genie and his brother who have come to rural Virginia to spend the summer with their grandparents.
-Genie is a boy who loves to ask questions and when he learns about his grandfather’s blindness he has a lot to ask!
-During the summer Genie struggles with making sure he makes the right decisions as he uncovers the secrets of his family’s history.
+Both my kid and I loved this book about 11-year-old Genie and his brother who have come to rural Virginia to spend the summer with their grandparents.
+Genie is a boy who loves to ask questions and when he learns about his grandfather's blindness he has a lot to ask!
+During the summer Genie struggles with making sure he makes the right decisions as he uncovers the secrets of his family's history.

 Front Desk by Kelly Yang

-Buy it: Amazon | Indiebound
+Find it: Amazon | Bookshop

 Mia Tang lives in a motel where her immigrant parents are the managers for an exploitative owner.
 Mia wants to be a writer but worries about her English skills.
 She takes over running the front desk of the motel and makes friends wherever she goes.
 She dreams of winning a writing contest so her parents can own their own hotel instead of working endlessly for little pay.
 Yang based the novel on her own experiences growing up in similar circumstances.
-A winning, funny and heartwarming novel; not to be missed.
+A winning, funny and heartwarming novel, not to be missed.

 • Meaningful fourth grade read alouds